Researchers Shunsuke Yoshioka

 Research Fields

-Evolutionary Biology, Breeding
+Evolutionary Biology, Plant Breeding

 Keywords

-Genetics, Population Genetics, high-throughput phenotyping, wheat, Cardamine
+Genomics, Genetics, Population Genetics, High-throughput phenotyping, Bread wheat, Cardamine

 Abstract

-Polyploid Evolution / Wheat Genetics and Breeding
+Speciation / Polyploidization / Wheat Genetics and Genomics

 Cardamine insueta

-A villege where Cardamine neopolyploids were formed
+A villege of Urnerboden where Cardamine neopolyploids were formed

 Related pages